zarusz/SlimMessageBus/docs/provider_azure_eventhubs.md

     .WithSerializer(new JsonMessageSerializer());
 ```

+> The blob storage container will be created if it does not exist.
+Therefore, ensure the storage account connection string has sufficient permissions or create the storage container ahead of the application start.

 ### Advanced settings

 There are additional configuration options from the underlying AEH client available
-that can be used to further tweak the client behaviour.
+that can be used to further tweak the client behavior.
 Here is an example:

 ```cs
 var settings = new EventHubMessageBusSettings(connectionString, storageConnectionString, storageContainerName)